 The simplest way to boost online security is to change your passwords.
 Most people use Gmail every day and may find it hard to change their passwords.
 In this guide, we will explain how you can easily change the Gmail password on any device.

 Online security matters a lot.
 Besides changing passwords, you must use some protection against hackers and other stalkers.
 Consider using a VPN for privacy.
-Try a VPN for $0.99 and enhance security on your Gmail as well as other accounts.

 The following steps work on both iOS and Android devices.

 Now you have successfully changed or reset your Gmail password.

 Let’s just assume you are only using a single Gmail account for every possible log-in situation, be it Facebook, Tinder, Skype, or Netflix.
 This means you are trusting Gmail to protect your account information from hackers and internet service providers without making any effort.